mpolaczyk/planet_sandbox/README.md

 Features added so far:

+[3.0] - DX12 with DXR version
-2.0 - Work in progress
+ - in progress

-- DX12 support
+[2.0] - DX12 version
+- All points included in [1.0] release
+- GPU resources and heap management
+- Multi pass architecture
+- Bindless textures (dynamic indexing and unbounded arrays)
+- Hot-reloadable DXC shader compilation pipeline with shader cache
+- Physics system for object selection and simulations
+- Crash handling and dumping for both C++ and structured exceptions
+- Aftermath integration for GPU crash handling and crash dumps

-[1.0] - Initial release
+[1.0] - DX11 version
-- DX11 support for simple scene rendering, forward renderer, deferred renderer, Phong lighting model
+- Simple scene rendering, forward renderer, deferred renderer, Phong lighting model
 - Engine and editor separated to a DLL and EXE
-- Custom RTTI and memory menegament for resources like scene objects, assets, shaders etc.
+- Custom RTTI and memory manegament for resources like scene objects, assets, shaders etc.
 - Persistent soft asset pointers
 - FBX scene import
 - Support to multiple project folders (use command line argument fbx_scene_test or cozy_kitchen)